 Here is a list of the top 11 free project management tools:

 While free software can be a great start for any project, as you scale and get involved in more projects, finding a dedicated tool that can fit your needs is well worth the investment.

 Taskworld has a 14-day PRO Free Trial which gives our users the perfect amount of time to see if it’s a good fit for them.
 After that, your account turns into a non-stop Free plan!
 You’ll still have access to your most important stuff, just with a couple of limits.

 Task management by itself isn’t enough for modern teams to collaborate.
 Relying on integrations to solve other problems isn’t very efficient as most integrations are half cooked.
 For example, a Trello/Slack integration doesn’t let you seamlessly chat and move Kanban boards from the same tab.

 That’s why it’s important to include core aspects of collaboration in one tool – task/project management, team messaging, performance evaluation, file management, and advanced reports.
 And that’s what Taskworld does.
 It has those features built-in.
-Stripping it down to a free version will dilute its overall experience.

 One of the first kanban-based task management tools, Trello was originally developed by Fog Creek Software and is now owned by Atlassian.

 For many users, Trello has been their first foray into visual task management.
 It provides a good clean Kanban experience.
 It’s one of the few tools that provide a free version to an unlimited number of users.

 Trello has minimal onboarding and immediately draws you inside their app.
 It doesn’t require a verified email to use it.
 Trello has 200+ integrations, although the free version restricts only one per board.
 Trello also recently added a new integration called Butler, which helps automate workflow based on custom commands.
 It has tons of automation options.